 Jesus stepped into a boat, crossed over and came to his own town.
 Some men brought to him a paralyzed man, lying on a mat.
-When Jesus saw their faith, he said to the man, “Take heart, son; your sins are forgiven."
-(Matt.
-9:1-2)
+When Jesus saw their faith, he said to the man, “Take heart, son; your sins are forgiven.”
+(Matthew 9:1-2)

-The key element here is that Jesus was not immediately concerned about the paralysis of the man.
+Why didn't Jesus heal the man right away?The key element here is that Jesus was not immediately concerned about the paralysis of the man.
 He was focused upon the spiritual life of the man and those who brought the man over.
 This why it says, "when Jesus saw their faith."

 Furthermore, one might wonder why the sins of a paralyzed person were connected to his healing?
 Jesus did not say "I've healed your paralysis."
 Rather, Jesus said, "your sins are forgiven."
 Why?